allenai/semanticilp/README.md

 - Sahand takes less than 10GB

 ### Missing Dependencies
 Unfortunately some of our dependencies are not available publicly.
+But there is a hacky way to get around this issue.
-We have put these dependencies [here](https://drive.google.com/file/d/1Gbvfv7GRYCec2cW6sjmq0bwFAg_ha0TZ/view?usp=sharing).
-You have to put these dependencies in our ivy cache folder.
+We have put these dependencies [here](), which you have to put them in our ivy cache folder.
- In a typical machine this is where there should be located at: `~/.ivy2/local/`.
+In a typical machine this is where there should be located at: `~/.ivy2/cache/`.

 ### Running SemanticILP